Dermot Morgan

-Dermot John Morgan (31 March 1952 – 28 February 1998) was an Irish comedian and actor, best known for his role as Father Ted Crilly in the Channel 4 (U.K.) sitcom Father Ted.
+Dermot John Morgan (March 31, 1952 – February 28, 1998) was an Irish comedian and actor, best known for his role as the title character on the Channel 4 sitcom Father Ted.

 Early life

-Morgan was born in Dublin, the son of Hilda "Holly" (née Stokes) and artist and sculptor Donnchadh Morgan.
-His father died young of an aneurysm, leaving Holly with four children: Dermot, Paul, Denise, and Ruth, the last of whom died in childhood.
+Morgan was born in Dublin, the son of Hilda "Holly" (née Stokes) and Donnchadh Morgan, a civil servant and gifted amateur artist and sculptor.
+His father died young of an aneurysm, leaving Holly with three children: Dermot, Paul, and Denise.
+A fourth child, Ruth, died in childhood in 1956.
 Morgan was educated at Oatlands College in Stillorgan and University College Dublin (UCD), where he studied English literature and philosophy.
 During his time there, he honed his comic skills; he also fronted a country and Irish band named Big Gom and the Imbeciles, a kind of 'tribute' act to Big Tom and The Mainliners, a major Irish band of the era.
-After graduation, he worked as an English teacher at St Michael's College in Ailesbury Road, then became a full-time performer.

 Career

 Father Trendy and The Live Mike

 Morgan made his debut in the media on the Morning Ireland radio show produced by Gene Martin, whose sister Ella was the mother of one of Morgan's friends.
 It was through this contact that Morgan made the break into radio and eventually television.

 Morgan came to prominence as part of the team behind the highly successful RTÉ television show The Live Mike, presented by Mike Murphy.
 Between 1979 and 1982 Morgan played a range of comic characters who appeared between segments of the show.
 Morgan lampooned the rampant Modernism within the Post-Vatican II Roman Catholic Church in Ireland by creating Father Trendy, a wishy-washy, trying-to-be-cool hippie-priest (modelled after Father Brian D'Arcy).
-Father Trendy always wore an Elvis-style haircut and sometimes a leather jacket.
-He was also given to drawing ludicrous parallels between religious life and secular hobbies in two-minute 'sermons' to the camera.
-Morgan's other characters included a bigoted GAA member who waved his hurley around while verbally attacking his pet hates.
+Father Trendy always wore an Elvis Presley-style haircut and sometimes a leather jacket.
+He was also given to drawing ludicrous parallels between religion and secularism in two-minute 'sermons' to the camera.
+Morgan also satirised extreme nationalist "Little Irelanders", by playing an irate and bigoted GAA member who waved his hurley around while verbally attacking his pet hates.

-Morgan also lampooned both the Wolfe Tones and the clichés of Irish rebel songs, which he said: "always have lots of blood and guts and thunder in them".
-He then sang a rebel song of his own, a parody of Thomas Osborne Davis' song "A Nation Once Again", about the martyrdom of Fido, a dog who saves his IRA master by eating a hand grenade during a search of the house by the Black and Tans during the Irish War of Independence.
-When the dog farts and the grenade detonates, the Black and Tans comment that "It must have been something he ate."
+At the height of The Troubles, Morgan also lampooned both the Wolfe Tones and the clichés of Irish rebel songs, which he said: "always have lots of blood and guts and fire and thunder in them".
+He then sang his own parody of Thomas Osborne Davis' iconic song "A Nation Once Again", about the martyrdom of Fido, a dog who saves his IRA master by eating a hand grenade during a search of the house by the Black and Tans during the Irish War of Independence.
+When Fido farts and the grenade accidentally detonates, the Black and Tans comment that "'Scuse me mate, was that something your dog ate?"
 The song climaxed with the words: "I hope that I shall live to see Fido an Alsatian once again."